l-urk/Akuma/README.md

 # Akuma
-Initiate infection through by Akuma with
+Initiate infection through by Akuma with...
 # Demon
 Initiate infecion of Akuma without special factors (No Antivirus Exclusion; No Firewall Exclusion).
 # DeathGod